AceRoqs/DiskTools/README.md

 All other apps are buildable with Visual C++ 2013, and have a dependency on C++11.

+* _BuildImage_ is an in-progress tool for customizing the files on disk images.
 * _GetSector_ will read a given sector from the first physical disk.
 * _PartitionInfo_ will display the partition table information from the [MBR](http://en.wikipedia.org/wiki/Master_boot_record) of the first physical